 - Remember names and faces

-- Organise yourself better so that remembering things comes more naturally and easy
+- Organize yourself better so that remembering things comes more naturally and easy

 - Store in your memory phone numbers, appointments, and data in a way that you can access them fast and effortless